Led by pianist and multi-percussionist Brian O'Neill

 O'Neill, in addition, sports a smaller unit that plays in clubsan exotica quartet.
 If John Zorn

 is an exotica Picasso, O'Neill is his Georges-Braque counterpart in cubism's transposition to music.
 Although, like his orchestra, O'Neill's quartet is as fun and relaxing to listen to as quaffing a stiff martini, it is, likewise, complex and serious.
 As Zorn patches together strands of surf, Latin and "bachelor-pad" music in such bands as The Dreamers, O'Neill breaks up similar stuff and reconstructs it in kaleidoscopic reverie-scapes.
 More to the point, as Braque may have been the finer cubist, O'Neill may be, in the long run, a stronger exoticist than Zorn.
 All About Jazz:

 Alluded to in your upcoming album...
 BO:

 Right.
-The Third River Rangoon, in May.
+The Third River Rangoon

 No, I like to label things, actually.
 Otherwise, people don't have anything to hold onto.
 I guess if you were really successful you could get away without labeling.
 If someone doesn't know you, you need something to hold onto.
 And even though my labels are somewhat niche, enough people know what that is, and the ones that don't, I kind of give them my best explanation...
 AAJ:

 What is exotica?
+BO:

 The classic sound was something that you might hear with a Latin-jazz, typically instrumental quartet in Hawaii or California in the late '50s.
 The Royal Hawaiian Hilton, I think it was, where Martin Dennywell, Les Baxter was really doing the exotica sound with the large orchestras, and the Hollywood and the fantasy sound, and Martin Denny took it down into a small group setting, so you could actually go play it in bars and restaurants, and so he was the one who first started that trend in Hawaii.
 But it's not really Hawaiian music.
 He's a white guy from New York Citya jazz pianist, really.
 He did have some local people playing in the group. ...
 But today the concept of exotica is much broader.
 Anything that falls outside of categorization sometimes falls into it.
 AAJ: